pragmatic-objects/oo-atom/README.md

 ## Introduction

-The project's purpose is to provide an alternate way of building applications and libraries on Java.
+The project's purpose is to provide an alternate way of designing applications and libraries on Java.
 The concept is built around the term "Atom".
 Atom is a Java class which meets the following requirements:

 - [ ] All fields of atom are private final
 - [ ] All methods of atom are final.